jmmather10/482-Furuta-Pendulum/README.md

 The governing non-linear equations of the system were derived and linearized sucessfully by using small angle approixmation.
 The A matrix is found by solving the linearized governing equations of motion for the accerations of the arm and the pendulum, theata (arm) and apha (pendulum) double-dot respectively.
 These accerations are in terms of the torque applied to the motor as an input.
 The state space representation can be seen in the images as the A, B, C, and D matrices, also displayed are the balance control gain coefficients and the swing-up parameters.
+Connecting CoppeliaSim with MatLab was successful only with the SimpleTest.m file provided in the tutorial setup.
+There needs to be further research on how to use Simulink and implement the simulation as planned.